 - Exfoliation: This sloughs off dead skin, whisking some of your old scars away and promoting skin renewal.

-Tone & Moisturize
+Tone and Moisturize Acneic Skin

-I tone with a witch hazel and rose water mix.
+I tone with witch hazel and rose water mix.
 Witch hazel is a natural astringent with anti-inflammatory properties and is great for reducing redness.
 It also locks in moisture to improve skin hydration.
-Rose water on the other hand, is suitable for all skin types; it is calming and soothes skin irritations.
-Furthermore, it has been reported to fight signs of aging.
+When your skin is properly hydrated, it functions at its prime and heals faster.

 So there you have it.
-Together with a healthy lifestyle, balanced meals, and drinking plenty of water, these were the natural ways that got my skin on the road to recovery and eventually, clear of acne.
+Together with a healthy lifestyle, balanced meals, and drinking plenty of water, these were the natural ways that got my skin on the road to recovery and, eventually, clear of acne.

 © 2013 Peony